agile-lab-dev/witboost-snowflake-specific-provisioner/README.md

 You can easily set up your own dedicated Snowflake user by following a few specific instructions.

-For example, you could create a custome role **'WITBOOST'** through which add needed priviliges to an existing account or to a new one.
+For example, you could create a custom role **'WITBOOST'** through which add needed privileges to an existing account or to a new one.
 Below the commands that must be executed:

 ```sql
 CREATE ROLE WITBOOST;